lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{threeparttable}

 ### Manual binning yields up to 21 bins per sample, outperforming automated binning with extraneous binning signals
-Manual binning with extraneous binning signals and scaffold taxonomy provided high-quality bins for all metagenome assemblies (+@tbl:tbl3_4).
+Manual binning with extraneous binning signals worked well for individual metagenome assemblies.
+Now, we aim to validate that this method produced high quality bins for all metagenomes binned here, and to compare the method against automated binning approaches algorithms.
+Validation of binning is considered a prerequisite before continuing analyses.
+Binning quality is assessed via SCMG scoring in two separate programs: Anvi'o and CheckM.
-The method yields between 12 and 21 bins for each non-sterilised _Azolla_ sample, of which the majority are considered high-quality bins.
+Manual binning provided between 12 and 21 bins for all metagenome assemblies which were not sterilised in the lab (+@tbl:tbl3_4).
-Manual binning explains between 95 and 100% of each metagenome assembly (+@tbl:tbl3_4).
+These bins together explain between 95 and 100% of each metagenome assembly (+@tbl:tbl3_4 metagenome fraction in bins).
+The majority of these are considered high-quality bins (+@tbl:tbl3_4 bins passing QC).
 Automated binning approaches like Concoct within Anvi'o [@Eren2015] and Metabat2 were often near-equally good in distinguishing bins of high quality (+@fig:fig3_binning_QC_anvio & +@fig:fig3_binning_QC_checkm) as the manual approach.
 The manual approach, however, succeeds in improving bin quality of those bins of medium quality (i.e. +@fig:fig3_binning_QC_anvio; _A. filiculoides_ 'minus-cyano') and low quality (i.e. +@fig:fig3_binning_QC_anvio; _A. mexicana_).
 Additionally, the manual method creates fewer bins compared to the automated methods (+@fig:fig3_binning_QC_anvio; black numbers: Concoct & Metabat2 vs Manual), while the amount of bins of high-quality increases or remains stable (+@fig:fig3_binning_QC_anvio; green numbers).